mjschultz/django-tastefulpy/docs/tutorial.rst

 .. note::

     The ``?format=json`` is an override required to make things look decent in the browser (accept headers vary between browsers).
-Tastypie properly handles the ``Accept`` header.
+Tastefulpy properly handles the ``Accept`` header.
 So the following will work properly::

         curl -H "Accept: application/json" http://127.0.0.1:8000/api/entry/

-    But if you're sure you want something else (or want to test in a browser), Tastypie lets you specify ``?format=...`` when you really want to force a certain type.
+    But if you're sure you want something else (or want to test in a browser), Tastefulpy lets you specify ``?format=...`` when you really want to force a certain type.

 At this point, a bunch of other URLs are also available.
 Try out any/all of